Igopogo: Alleged sightings

 David Soules, an early settler, is credited with the first alleged Igopogo sighting in 1823.
 While tending sheep, Soules reportedly saw a long creature leaving a wake in the water and a trail in the mud.
 Another major sighting took place in 1952 by four witnesses including Wellington Charles, chief of the Georgina Island First Nation.
 In 1983, sonar operator William W. Skrypetz reported spotting a large animal with a long neck, although some have disputed this account, claiming the reading could have instead been a school of fish.
 The Globe and Mail also told of Charles, who worked as a local fishing guide.
 Charles described seeing a marine animal with "a neck like a stovepipe with a face like a boxer dog."

 Other alleged sightings include reports in 1903 and 1906, and a 1991 video recording of "a large, seal-like animal."
 In 1952, David Luu reported to the Globe and Mail seeing a "huge gray thing", that "leaped" while boating on the lake.
-In 2016 John Kirk of the British Columbia Scientific Cryptozoology Club claimed on The Shirley Show to have a tape of the creature, though he did not show it.
+In 2016, John Kirk of the British Columbia Scientific Cryptozoology Club claimed on The Shirley Show to have a tape of the creature, though he did not show it.
 E. J. Delaney described it as a creature with two long antennae, four octopus-like arms, three pairs of legs, and six gill-like appendages with feathers.

+Appearance

+Descriptions of the Igopogo vary.
+Writer George M. Eberhart describes the Igopogo as a gray seal-like animal, 12-70 feet long, with a dog- or horse-like face, prominent eyes, gaping mouth, dorsal fins and a fishlike tail, and most alleged sightings describe similar-looking creatures.